cplAloysius/Aloysius_Room_Automation/README.md

 The fan had buttons to select different speeds, so I desoldered the wires to those buttons and wired them accordingly into the 2 channel relay for the 2 different speeds.

-When the web server receives a request to turn the fan on to speed 1, it sends an RF signal to the arduino.
-The arduino turns the appropriate relay into the closed position which turns the fan on.
+When the web server receives a request to turn the fan on to speed 1, it sends an RF signal to the Arduino.
+The Arduino turns the appropriate relay into the closed position which turns the fan on.

 This was a hard package to fit into the fan's body as there was little space to work with and the Arduino Nano needed a power plug for power.
 I had to drill 2 holes into the side of the fan body to route the power cable around which looks pretty cool in my opinion.
 <br/>